U.S. loses bid to dismiss ex-AIG CEO's $25 billion lawsuit over bailout

-A federal judge has rejected the United States' bid to dismiss a more than $25 billion (15.11 billion pounds) lawsuit filed by Maurice "Hank" Greenberg, the former chief executive of American International Group Inc (AIG.N), over the insurer's government bailout, clearing the way for a Sept.
+A federal judge has rejected the United States' bid to dismiss a more than $25 billion lawsuit filed by Maurice "Hank" Greenberg, the former chief executive of American International Group Inc, over the insurer's government bailout, clearing the way for a Sept.
 29 trial.

 Judge Thomas Wheeler of the U.S. Court of Federal Claims said the case brought by Greenberg's Starr International Co on behalf of itself and other AIG shareholders involves "complex financial and economic issues" that deserve analysis and testimony from qualified expert witnesses.